Fechin/reference/source/_posts/chatgpt.md

 Analyze And Compare
 - Extract [themes | keywords | info] about X
-- Identify [simlarities | diffirences] between X and Y
+- Identify [similarities | differences] between X and Y
 - Analyse the [sentiment | tone] of X
 - Identify gaps in X
 - Evaluate [strengths and weaknesses | pros and cons] of X